-Wisconsin DOR administers the state funded Homestead Credit program to provide residential property tax relief and rent relief to individuals and families.
-DOR bases the credit or refund on household income amounts in relation to property tax or rent amounts.
-Individuals are not eligible for the Homestead Credit program for any month the individual received W-2 assistance, although individuals can receive a prorated credit or refund for the other non-W-2 months.
+DOR administers the state-funded Homestead Credit program, which provides refundable tax credits to low-income individuals and families based on property tax or rent paid.
+Individuals are not eligible for the Homestead Credit program for any month the individual received W-2 assistance, although individuals can receive a prorated credit or refund for the non-W-2 months.